JamieS56/Milestone-Project-3/README.md

 ### Instructor Goals Testing:
 1. "As an instructor I want to be able to look up and easily view what lessons I have and when."

-    All this will be available within the Booking Calendar Page which will show all lessons that the instructor has and can search by date and by student.
-For convenience the lessons will appear in date order so the instructor can see their next lesson.
+    All this will be available within the Booking Calendar Page which will show all lessons that the instructor has and can search by student.
+For convenience the lessons will appear in date order so the instructor can see their next lesson and lessons that have already happened appear at the bottom of the list.

 2. "I want to know how to contact my students incase of any changes in bookings."